 11 Days / 10 Nights

 You can now visit the Antarctic Peninsula and South Shetland Islands in the comfort of the USHUAIA.
 From the southern spring and onward, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!

-Selected departures from November 2019 through April 2020
+Selected departures from November 2020 through April 2021 and